 Not a fan of hot teas or black elderberry syrup?
 Then you can try elderberry juice, which is sweet, tart and refreshing.
 Just be sure not to purchase one that has too much added sugar.

 Safe to Eat?
-Potential Side Effects
+Potential Risks and Side Effects

 Despite the many health benefits associated with this medicinal plant, there are several elderberry side effects to consider as well.
 Ripe, cooked berries from most of the Sambucus species are edible.
 However, you should not consume raw berries or other parts of the plant since they contain a cyanide-inducing chemical, which can result in diarrhea and vomiting.
 Generally, commercial preparations don’t cause adverse reactions when used at recommended dosages.